TheVoltaireian/SolarSystemHTML/README.md

 ► `homepage.html` character count: 10288 <br>
 ► should you ✨ this repo: yes <br><br>

-## ⚡ fun fact ⚡
-this project was based off a solar system HTML tutorial i found on youtube! i forgot the name of the video, lol <br><br>

 ## ⚠️ DISCLAIMER!!! ⚠️
 this github repo is for EDUCATIONAL PURPOSES ONLY.
 I am NOT under any responsibility if a problem occurs. <br><br>